 Splunk AppDynamics vs Sumo Logic

-Splunk APM and AppDynamics both offer deeper APM capabilities than Sumo Logic’s log-centric focus.
-However, all three tools fall short on pricing transparency, smart sampling, and deployment flexibility.
-Splunk APM’s always-on model drives massive ingest costs; AppDynamics requires proprietary agents and lacks OTEL support.
+Splunk AppDynamics offers deeper APM capabilities, but lacks Sumo Logic’s SIEM capabilities.
 CubeAPM stands apart with smart sampling, full MELT coverage, OpenTelemetry-native ingestion, and self-hosted or hybrid options—without the cost or complexity.

-A lightweight, developer-friendly observability suite focused on logs and uptime monitoring, with clean UX and fast alerting.
-Better Stack (formerly Better Uptime + Logtail) is often adopted by small to mid-sized engineering teams that need a simple, fast, and affordable alternative to legacy logging tools.
+A lightweight, developer-friendly observability suite focused on uptime monitoring and incident management, with a clean UX and fast alerting. etter Stack (formerly Better Uptime + Logtail) is often adopted by small to mid-sized engineering teams that need a simple, fast, and affordable alternative to legacy logging tools.

 Key Features